 Who is this book for

 This book is for RPA developers, RPA Sr. developers, or RPA analysts looking to become RPA solution architects.
 If you are an RPA solution architect, this book can help you advance your understanding and become more efficient.
-Familiarity with RPA documentation like SDD, and PDD, along with hands-on experience with either one or more RPA tools, will be helpful but is not mandatory.
+Familiarity with RPA documentation, such as SDD and PDD, along with hands-on experience with one or more RPA tools, will be helpful but is not mandatory.